ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 Docker can be set up either by using the `docker_control.sh` script or fully manually.
 We advice the former, but provide instructions for both.

+Not that we copy your git config and default ssh keys (id_rsa) into the docker container.
+This is simply to enable you to use .git as would normally do.
+It is also needed to ensure GitHub's ssh cloning works.
+Should this be an issue, contact us.

 ### Script Aided Setup